 FdSc Animal Science

-This programme has been developed as a joint initiative between the RAU and Cirencester College including new state-of-the-art bioscience laboratories and an animal centre with more than 80 species.
+This course is available through Clearing for 2019 entry.
+This programme has been developed as a joint initiative between the RAU and Cirencester College including new state-of-the-art bioscience laboratories and an animal centre with more than 60 species.

 LocationRoyal Agricultural University Campus

 DurationCourse duration 2 Years (Full time / Part time)

 Academic Year30 September 2019 - 5 June 2020